12 Great CISSP Books and Study Guides for the CISSP Certification

 Before You Begin: Key Points To Note Before You Start Building Your Library!

-- Print edition, electronic edition, or online resources?
+Should you use print edition, electronic edition, or online resources?
 Paperback editions are put through a longer, more rigorous vetting and design process, and in our opinion, if it came to choosing one type over another, the paperback would win-any day!

-- When applying for the exam, proper sign-off on professional experience is important –get a certificate or a letter of recommendation that serves as verification of relevant work experience.
+- When applying for the exam, proper sign-off on professional experience is important.
+Get a certificate or a letter of recommendation that serves as verification of relevant work experience.

 How Much Time Should I Devote To CISSP Exam Prep?